Learning Outcomes

 Introduction

 Intended killings are the most serious form of homicide tested on the MBE.
 The primary offense is murder, which requires a specific mental state and is distinguished from manslaughter and other killings.
-Understanding the elements of intent, malice aforethought, and the available defenses is essential for MBE success.
+Understanding the elements of intent, malice aforethought, the role of premeditation, and the available defenses is essential for accurate issue spotting and precise exam analysis.

 Elements of Murder